baobaoanddavid/baobaoanddavid.github.io/content/details.md

 Blessing of a Civil Marriage ceremony officiated by Rev. Paul Keene.
 Note the ceremony will start promptly at 3pm.

+If you are driving, there is free parking at [Hoy Garage](https://maps.app.goo.gl/HmreEHp5SQLyEMWy8), a 11-minute walk from Sage Chapel.

 ### 4:30-9:00 pm Wedding Reception with Dinner

 Stewart Park Large Pavilion